smart-edge-open/specs/architecture.md

 More details about running Amazon AWS IoT Greengrass as OpenNESS application can be found here  [Amazon AWS IoT Greengrass Edge Application](https://www.openness.org/resources).

 ## OpenNESS OS environment
 OpenNESS Controller and Edge Node are developed and tested on CentOS 7.6.
-OpenNESS also depends on following opensource components
+OpenNESS also depends on following opensource components:
 Docker
 Libvirt
 Boost
 openssl
-polyglot
 qemu
 DPDK
 Ansible
 Oracle MySQL Server
 Amazon Web Services
 Go libraries

 Installation and configuration scripts will be provided to get the relevant version of the components to be installed on edge node and controller.